COVID-19 Expectations for Kumoricon 2022

 Please review the following requirements, as well as answers to frequently-asked questions below:

-- All attendees age 12 and over must provide either proof of COVID-19 vaccination, or proof of a negative test.
-All attendees ages 6 to 11 must provide proof of a negative test.
+- All attendees age 6 and over must provide either proof of COVID-19 vaccination and at least one booster administered within the last year, or proof of a negative test.
 Verification will be conducted on site.

-- If you are using a rapid (antigen) test, then a negative result is considered valid for 3 full days following the test date.
+- If you are using an antigen test, then a negative result is considered valid for 3 full days following the test date.
 (For example, a negative test taken on Thursday will permit being at the event on Friday, Saturday, and Sunday.)
-A test must be re-taken during the convention if a rapid (antigen) test's 3-day validity window expires before the end of the event.
+A test must be re-taken during the convention if an antigen test's 3-day validity window expires before the end of the event.

 - All attendees age 2 and over must wear facial coverings in convention space, except in designated eating areas while eating or drinking.

 - Facial coverings must completely cover the nose and mouth, and must attach to the head with a strap.

 - Facial coverings must meet a minimum certified standard of N95, KN95, or KF94 filtration.